-Allowing your child to stay with you for free during college and for their first few years offers them amazing savings and career opportunities that will be out of reach to their peers.
+Allowing your child to stay with you for free during college and for their first few years offers them incredible savings and career opportunities that will be out of reach to their peers.
 The long-term financial benefits of these opportunities cannot be overstated.

-Help with Down Payment on a Home
+Help with a Down Payment on a Home

 The most affluent parents can help their kids with one of life’s biggest expenses – homeownership.
-Can you imagine how much easier purchasing a house would be if someone else gifted you the down payment?
-Bye-bye PMI, hello reasonable rates!

 Teaching Children Financial Literacy

 One great way to help your kids learn financial literacy is by giving them a debit card for kids.
 These cards are generally attached to accounts in both of your names, and your kids can use them to learn how to be responsible with their money.
-As the adult on the account, you can monitor their purchases and help them make good financial decisions.
+As the adult on the account, you can monitor their purchases and help them make sound financial decisions.